Geometry Induced Chiral Transport and Entanglement in $AdS_2$ Background: Dipole-Dipole Collision

-Then as eq.~\eqref{eq:subtract} we subtract the background propagation from the dipoles.
+The main purpose of the two-dipole protocol is to extract a genuinely geometry-dependent real-time scale: the time at which the \emph{inward} causal branches meet and can begin to generate entanglement across the central cut.
+In a homogeneous chain this meeting time is essentially $t\sim d/(2v)$, while in AdS$_2$/AdS$_2$ black hole it depends on the position-dependent couplings set by the redshift and spin connection.
+The inhomogeneous LR arrival-time construction provides a parameter-free prediction for this meeting time, which we test quantitatively against the onset time of the central bipartite entropy in Fig.~\ref{fig:tE_vs_tLR}.

 Fig.~\ref{fig:charge_scattering} shows the results for AdS space.
 Two causal cones emanate from the initially separated dipoles at sites $N/2\pm d/2$.
 Each fan is the counterpart of the single–dipole chiral wave of Fig.~\ref{fig:dipole_charge_and_EE}, where a left– and a right–moving branch whose slopes encode the inhomogeneous, position–dependent propagation speed in AdS.
 As a result, the pattern is manifestly chiral—the inward (toward the center) and outward branches have different slopes—reflecting the local redshift of the AdS geometry.
 When the two inward branches meet, the charge signal focuses at the collision region and produces a bright ridge.
 The current panels simultaneously exhibit strong sign–alternating streaks that emphasize the directionality of transport.
 Lighter fermions ($m=0$) produce broader, faster cones with pronounced interference fringes, while heavier fermions ($m=4$) show slower fronts, reduced penetration, and suppressed oscillations.
 Increasing the black hole radius $r_h$ further reduces the slopes of the fans and damps post–collision echoes, consistent with the redshift–induced slowdown.

 In contrast, in flat space (Fig.~\ref{fig:flat_charge_scattering}), the hopping $h_n$ become homogeneous and renders the LR speed uniform\footnote{The flat space limit can be obtained by taking $\alpha_n\to 1~(\forall n),~L\to\infty$ in the Hamiltonian \eqref{eq:Ham_AdS}.}.
 Therefore, the two cones are straight and parity‑symmetric, $t^{\rm L}_{\rm front}=t^{\rm R}_{\rm front}$, and masses primarily set a common time scale, by uniformly reducing the propagation velocity, while preserving the left–right symmetry of the patterns.
 These trends are consistent with the chiral propagation seen in the single‑dipole charge/entropy heatmaps, and with the inhomogeneous LR bounds, which confine all measured fronts inside the causal cone in AdS/AdS black hole, and collapse to symmetric, straight cones in the flat space limit.